kenfeliciano/md-world/README.md

 * To
 * Try

+An unordered list needs a blank line after or the leading isn't consistent.

 1. Unordered lists (see above)
 2. Ordered lists (see this)
+3. Code snippets (wrap with ` to indicate)
+4. Hyperlinks
+5. Blocks
+6. Tables
+7. Task Lists

 What if I want it to start with 5?

-5. Altered numbered list
-6. Actually restart at 1 if it is a new section

-11. Or perhaps continue if not
-12. Which is it?
-13. It's continue if not...with *something* between the two lists, they restart.

-`WHERE facility_type_cd = 'POTW'` is not what you think!
+You cannot.
+It always starts with 1. and goes continuous

 Examples stolen from [Markdown Basics - User Documentation](https://help.github.com/articles/markdown-basics/).